Skip to content

 There is also a wider strategic benefit.
 Regular reviews create a clearer long-term picture of how sites can adapt to future changes.
 Whether responding to emerging sustainability targets, revised transport policy or shifts in housing demand, schemes with actively managed strategies are more resilient over time.

-Ultimately, land strategy should not be viewed as a document produced once and filed away.
-It should function as a live framework that evolves alongside the project itself.
+Ultimately, land strategy should not be viewed as a document produced once and filed away but as a live framework that evolves alongside the project itself.

-As change across planning and development continues to accelerate, a six-monthly review cycle provides developers, landowners and promoters with a practical mechanism for maintaining control, protecting viability and improving deliverability.
+As the pace of change across planning and development continues to accelerate, a six-monthly review cycle provides developers, landowners and promoters with a practical mechanism for maintaining control, protecting viability and improving deliverability.

 For organisations managing strategic land portfolios or complex development programmes, the ability to regularly test assumptions, interrogate risks and refine delivery pathways may increasingly become a defining advantage.